-Vehicles illegally parked may be towed at the owner's expense.
-If your vehicle is towed to another location on campus, you must pay your account in full and show a currently valid driver's license and insurance card to University Police before you can claim the vehicle.
+Vehicles parked in violation of the rules may be towed at the owner's expense.
+If your vehicle is towed to another location on campus, you must pay your account in full and contact Parking Services before you can claim the vehicle.

-Commuter lots are reserved for commuter parking from 5 a.m. to midnight every day; no overnight parking is allowed in these lots at any time.
-Vehicles parked at any time between midnight and 5 a.m. can be ticketed and towed.
+Commuter lots are reserved for commuter parking from 5 a.m. to midnight every day; no overnight parking is allowed in these lots at any time, including in metered areas.
+Vehicles parked for any amount of time between midnight and 5 a.m. can be ticketed and towed.

-Customers who already hold a currently valid parking permit or a current University parking registration have three Courtesy Cards for a full academic year permit/registration or one for a one semester permit.
-A Courtesy Card can be used for citations "04 no currently displayed University parking permit", "07 Overtime parking", or "12 parking while displaying an expired DMV registration or vehicle inspection" and must be submitted within 30 days of the citation.
-The vehicle must have been parked in compliance with all other parking rules in order to use a Courtesy Card.
-Customers who have had their vehicles immobilized with a boot are no longer eligible for Courtesy Cards or citation price reductions.
+Only one courtesy card can be used per semester.
+A courtesy card can be used for citations "04 No current permit", "07 Overtime parking (Meters)", "13 State Registration Expired" or "14 State Inspection Expired" and must be submitted within 14 days of the citation.
+The vehicle must have been parked in compliance with all other parking rules in order to use a courtesy card.
+Customers who have had their vehicles immobilized with a boot are no longer eligible for courtesy cards or citation price reductions.

 In all other cases, the full amount of the ticket must be paid.

 Vehicles in spaces reserved for disability parking must follow the parking rules regarding University parking permits and paid spaces.
 (Vehicles must have a valid virtual University parking permit or be paid in a paid space.)